 Make a Donation

 As a small charity, we rely on your donations and generosity to carry on with our vital conservation and outreach work.
-You may wish to give us a one-off donation, sign up to give on a monthly basis or leave us something in your Will, please click here to make a donation or to learn more about how we use your support.
+You may wish to give us a one-off donation, sign up to give on a monthly basis or even take out an advert in our Buzzword members' magazine.
+Please click here to make a donation or to learn more about how we use your support.

 There are some simple ways that you can help us raise funds.
 Every time you use the link on our website to access Amazon.co.uk, we receive a donation from Amazon for 8% of your total shop.
 Or perhaps you are planning to take part in a charity event and would like to raise donations for our work; JustGiving makes setting up your sponsorship so easy!
 Please click here for more details about these opportunities.